CAAPIM/Xamarin-MAS-Foundation/README.md

 ## License
 Copyright (c) 2019 Broadcom.
 All rights reserved.
+The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.

 This software may be modified and distributed under the terms of the MIT license.
 See the [LICENSE][license-link] file for details.